Flo0205/SCP-008/README.md

 SCP-008, known as the zombie virus, is contained at various sites.
 It's origin is still unknown to the foundation, but it is widely spread around the world.

-Apparently SCP-049 was able to recreate the virus to some extend and improved its own zombies, called SCP-049-2, with it.
+It appears that SCP-049 was able to recreate the virus to some extend and improved its own zombies, called SCP-049-2, with it.
-Anybody hit by said SCP-049-2 will get infected and eventually turned into a zombie.
+Anybody hit by SCP-049-2 will get infected and eventually turns into a zombie.
 In contrast to the original virus SCP-049's version **can** be cured by using any medical item.

 ***